-- The LEDs indicate network traffic. - The power connector is used for power input to the module. - The Network Port connects to the public network via the transceiver's rear panel public network connector.
+- The DB9 RS-232 serial console port connects to a local terminal and provides a command line interface for initialization prior to authentication and operation in the approved mode.
+This port also allows administrative access and monitoring of operations.
+Access is protected by user names and passwords. - The Network Port connects to the public network via the network RJ45 connector.
 Access is protected by RSA certificates.
-The Local Port and Network Port are of the same interface type. - The Local Port connects to the private network via the transceiver's rear panel local network connector.
-The Local Port and Network Port are of the same interface type.
+The Local Port and Network Port are of the same interface type. - The Local Port connects to the private network via the local RJ45 connector.
+Access is protected by RSA certificates.
+The Local Port and Network Port are of the same interface type. - The LAN / MGMT Port RJ45 connector allows remote management from the SMC application.
+Access is protected by SNMPv3 security mechanisms for authentication and data encryption. - The LEDs indicate network traffic on each port. - The power connector is used for power input to the module.